MISP/misp-modules/README.md

 Download a pre-built virtual image from the [MISP training materials](https://www.circl.lu/services/misp-training-materials/).

 - Create a Host-Only adapter in VirtualBox
+- Set your Misp OVA to that Host-Only adapter
 - Start the virtual machine
+- Get the IP address of the virutal machine
-- SSH into the machine using the misp user
+- SSH into the machine (Login info on training page)
 - Go into the misp-modules directory

 ~~~bash